-- 3) The use of phased arrays and digital signal processing as seen in NAVSYS high-gain advanced GPS receiver (HAGR).
-This system creates a composite signal from a 16-element array which can create nulls in specified directions [97].
-The test results carried out by NAVSYS showed that the HAGR P(Y) code beam steering system increased the averaged C/N_o for the SVs tracked by approximately 10 dB when compared to multipath rejection antennas from [99].
-In addition, the HAGR attenuated the multipath signal powers by an additional 10 dB. - Fence Antenna Technology and the Advanced Multipath Reduction (AMR) from Topcon Positioning Systems Inc. Both patented techniques are used to filter out multipath errors as well as reject multipath on both code and carrier phase measurements [102].

-5) The Q-lock algorithm from GeoMax.
-This algorithm is designed to detect correction services for the purpose of multipath mitigation [103].
+- APME+ used in AsteRx-m2 Septentrio receivers.
+This is implemented using additional correlators as posterior multipath estimators for code and phase measurements [98].
+A similar method using a dedicated phase correlator has also been patented by Leica Geosystems [99]. - 3) The use of phased arrays and digital signal processing as seen in NAVSYS high-gain advanced GPS receiver (HAGR).
+This system creates a composite signal from a 16-element array which can create nulls in specified directions [95].
+The test results carried out by NAVSYS showed that the HAGR P(Y) code beam steering system increased the averaged $C/N_o$ for the SVs tracked by approximately 10 dB when compared to multipath rejection antennas from [97].
+In addition, the HAGR attenuated the multipath signal powers by an additional 10 dB. - 4) Fence Antenna Technology and the Advanced Multipath Reduction (AMR) from Topcon Positioning Systems Inc. Both patented techniques are used to filter out multipath errors as well as reject multipath on both code and carrier phase measurements [100]. - 5) The Q-lock algorithm from GeoMax.
+This algorithm is designed to detect correction services for the purpose of multipath mitigation [101].

 In general, the ability to detect multipath/NLoS signals provides a means for a system designer to either exclude these signals or mitigate their effects in computing the position solution of the receiver.
-The choice of the approach or the resulting performance depends on several factors such as the signal quality from other satellites, length of multipath delay, signal-type modulation, code chipping rate, pre-correlation bandwidth, number of multipath signals, relative power of multipath signals, correlator chip spacing as well as the This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/ACCESS.2020.2973759, IEEE Access code/carrier tracking algorithm [79], [104].
+The choice of the approach or the resulting performance depends on several factors such as the signal quality from other satellites, length of multipath delay, signal-type modulation, code chipping rate, pre-correlation bandwidth, number of multipath signals, relative power of multipath signals, correlator chip spacing as well as the code/carrier tracking algorithm [71], [102].
 In Table 2, a summary of the techniques discussed is presented.
 Since some of the surveyed literature adopt multiple solutions, some of the works appear under multiple methods.